thenexthub/Codira/docs/FailableInitializers.md

 analyses, and require IRGen to encode the pair return value in an efficient way.

-## Proposed solution -- pure Swift case
+## Proposed solution -- pure Codira case

 A simpler approach seems to be to introduce a new `partialDeinit` entry point, referenced through a special kind of `SILDeclRef`.
 This entry point